 - Select the lines table in the tree. - Select the SQL window button in the DB Manager toolbar.

-- \bullet Compose the following $SQL\ query$ in the space provided: - Click the Execute (F5) button to run the query.
+- Compose the following SQL query in the space provided: select from lines where roadtype = 'major'; - Click the Execute (F5) button to run the query. - You should now see the records that match in the Result panel.